-On a forward propagation Chainer stores all internal results of
+On a forward propagation, Chainer normally stores all intermediate results of

-In a forward propagation, this method calls a given function with given variables without creating a computational graph.
-That means, no internal results are stored.
-In a backward propagation this method calls the given function again to create a computational graph to execute back-propagation.
+F.forgetcalls a given function with given variables without creating a computational graph.
+That means, no intermediate results are stored.
+On a backward propagation,

-This method reduces internal memory usage.
-Instead it requires more calculation time as it calls the function twice.
+F.forgetreduces internal memory usage, whereas it requires more calculation time as it calls the function twice.

 fbe a function defined as:

 >>> def f(a, b): ... return a + b + a

 >>> x = chainer.Variable(np.random.uniform(-1, 1, 5).astype('f')) >>> y = chainer.Variable(np.random.uniform(-1, 1, 5).astype('f'))

 x + yis stored in memory.
 Instead, if you call